-How the Wi-Fi bandwidth works has always been a mystery — we can't put our finger on it.
-The hyped-up numbers thrown out by networking vendors' PR campaigns only confuse things.
+How the Wi-Fi bandwidth works has always been a mystery -- we can't put our finger on it.
+The hyped-up numbers thrown out by networking vendors' PR campaigns only make things even more confusing.

 And then the number of bands you can find in a router has also slowly changed as Wi-Fi evolves.
-When buying a router, we now have the issue of Dual-band vs Tri-band vs Quad-band; each can be confusing in and of itself.
+When buying a router, we now have the issue of Dual-band vs Tri-band vs Quad-band -- each is a headache in and of itself.

-Starting with Wi-Fi 6, then Wi-Fi 6E, and especially the upcoming Wi-Fi 7, it's evident that not all broadcasters — namely access points, routers, or mesh systems — with the same number of bands are created equal.
+Starting with Wi-Fi 6, then Wi-Fi 6E, and especially the upcoming Wi-Fi 7, it's evident that not all broadcasters -- access points, routers, or mesh systems -- with the same number of bands are created equal.

 I'll explain the differences between these band combos and run through some history in Wi-Fi bands.
 It'll be a long read, but it's worth it.